Frequently Asked Questions

 For self-guided kayak renters, obviously you need to provide everything you need for a self-contained trip.
 One of the best resources we have found over the years is this extensive packing list provided by the Sea Kayak Guides’ Alliance of BC.
 Note that this packing list is designed for guides and may be more comprehensive than you feel you need, but it is a great place to start when planning your trip.

-What Should I Cook on a Kayak Trip?
+What are the Best Meals to Make on a Kayak Trip?

 The kayaks in our rental fleet are large, touring kayaks.
 They have plenty of volume room in their hatches to comfortably transport food and cooking equipment for a week or more.
 Therefore you don’t need to plan to eat ramen noodles or reheated mac and cheese all week!
 If you take care to avoid leaving them in the sun, coolers should keep perishable items fresh in the hulls of the kayaks for up to a week or more.
 Kayaking is not like backpacking; the large storage of the kayaks mean you can put together surprisingly creative meals if you wish!